 The Mission of Seaver College

 Seaver College exists to provide a link between the knowledge and wisdom of the past and present with the challenges of the future.
-The college is essentially a community within the larger Pepperdine University community which integrates several groups: teachers committed to a life of instruction and scholarship; students preparing to assume responsible roles in contemporary society; staff members, volunteers, and donors committed to advancing the goals of the community; and administrators and regents charged with helping to achieve these goals.
+The College is a community within the larger Pepperdine University community which integrates several groups: teachers committed to a life of instruction and scholarship; students preparing to assume responsible roles in contemporary society; staff members, volunteers, and donors committed to advancing the goals of the community; and administrators and regents charged with helping to achieve these goals.

-To accomplish this task, Seaver administrators, faculty and staff members serve as role models, both as professionals and as human beings who are committed to excellence and motivated by personal faith in God.
+Seaver College is primarily undergraduate and residential.
+It is selective in enrollment and committed to high academic standards.
+Its task is to prepare persons of diverse economic, social, ethnic, and religious backgrounds to become moral and intellectual leaders and to challenge them to value service above material success.
+To accomplish this task, Seaver faculty members, administrators, and staff members serve as role models, both as professionals and as human beings who are committed to excellence and motivated by personal faith in God.
 Students benefit from many small classes, a nurturing campus environment, opportunities for diverse social interaction, and individual attention from these teacher-mentors.

 Seaver College places the students’ total development at the heart of its educational strategy.
-The college therefore recognizes the importance of both the curriculum and the co-curriculum.
+The College therefore recognizes the importance of both the curriculum and the co-curriculum.
 It strives to effect the total development of the student – intellectual, physical, emotional, social, and spiritual – and to lay the foundations of lifetime learning.
 It recognizes that learning takes place constantly, in every facet of the student’s life, and therefore seeks to integrate and direct this complex of experiences toward its developmental goals.

-Since there is a significant correlation between the degree of individual student involvement in the life of the college and success in effecting student development, concerted effort is made to maximize the involvement of each student in the larger life of the college.
+Since there is a significant correlation between the degree of individual student involvement in the life of the college and success in effecting student development, concerted effort is made to maximize the involvement of each student in the larger life of the College.

 Seaver is a Christian college.
 As such, it affirms in undergraduate and graduate programs that there are sources of truth deeper than those of secular culture: Moses, purveyor of divine laws; Amos, crying out for social justice and unfeigned piety; Paul, overwhelmed with both the reality of sin and the joy of forgiveness; and ultimately, Jesus of Nazareth, in whom God is uniquely revealed, and by whose death and resurrection all humankind can receive reconciliation with God.
 The study of religion and the opportunity for corporate worship are integral elements in the Seaver experience.
 A commitment to Christian beliefs regarding the origin, nature, and destiny of humanity permeates the curriculum.
-The college's ties to Churches of Christ call it to a serious commitment to Biblical Christianity.
-Thus, in its mission, Seaver College seeks to remain true to the most profound insights of the religious movement that constitutes its heritage.
+The College’s ties to the Churches of Christ call it to a serious commitment to Biblical Christianity.
+Thus, in its mission, Seaver College seeks to remain true to the most profound insights of the religious movement which constitutes its heritage.